horizon-eda/horizon-docs/imp-board.rst

 Vias
 ----

 To place a via while routing, press :kbd:`v`.
 The "Layer pairs" rule defines which layer the router switches to.
-To change the size of vias, define a matching via rule.
+To change the size of vias, define a matching via rule or via definitions.

 You can also place vias not connected to any track with the "Place via" tool.

+See :doc:`vias` for how to use blind or buried vias.

 Importing logos
 ---------------